Three Little Birds (TV series)

-Three Little Birds is an upcoming British historical drama television series written by Lenny Henry in collaboration with Russell T Davies.
+Three Little Birds is a British historical drama television series written by Lenny Henry in collaboration with Russell T Davies.
 Developed by Douglas Road and Tiger Aspect Productions under Banijay UK, the six-part series is based on Henry's mother Winifred's experiences arriving in Britain from Jamaica as part of the Windrush generation in 1957.

+It premiered on 22 October 2023 on ITV1.

 Synopsis

-Two sisters Leah and Chantrelle and their acquaintance Hosanna catch a steamboat from Saint Ann Parish in Jamaica to the United Kingdom, arriving in London's Notting Hill before moving to the Midlands.
+Two sisters, Leah and Chantrelle, and their acquaintance Hosanna travel by steamboat from Saint Ann Parish in Jamaica to the United Kingdom in the 1950s, arriving in London's Notting Hill and later moving to the Midlands.